No products in the cart.

 - Tea Tree

-But you can take it a step further and once it is cool, just whip it up in your cake mixer.
+For those who want a cream, beat it up in your cake mixer.
 Yep that’s right!
 Just whip it and it turns into a lovely cream with the texture a bit like whipped icing sugar!

 Tallow in Comparison to Other Moisturizers